WebOrigami/docs/src/content/framework/tutorial.md

 </reveal-solution>

 The `this` keyword refers to everything indented on the following lines.
-The formula can now be read as: "To create the `public` folder, merge the `static` folder with this set of files that follows."
+The formula can now be read as: "To create the `public` folder, merge the `static` folder with the set of files indented beneath here."

 <span class="tutorialStep"></span> Switch the graph diagram window.
 Refresh it to confirm that, although the site definition has changed, the site structure has remained the same.